VincentDewitt/Bookmarks-server/README.md

 ## Set up

-1. create a .env file for the project with API_KEY given
+1. create a .env file for the project with API_TOKEN given

 ## Scripts